 The strings curriculum is centered on the broad experience of the faculty.

 All are current or former members of professional chamber ensembles with extensive performing and recording credits, both as ensemble members and soloists.
-Through private lessons, faculty members offer rigorous instruction tailored to the needs of each student.
+Through private lessons, faculty members offer instruction tailored to the needs of each student.

 Students are required to take six semesters of chamber music with a faculty coach and many take additional semesters.
 The Advanced Quartet Seminar, which focuses on a different composer each semester, offers more concentrated work.